 13) Dead men do tell tales

 People in the Middle Ages held the belief that the corpses of murder victims bled in the presence of their suspected murderer.
-This practice was called ‘cruentation’.
+This practice was ‘cruentation’.
 For this, they would place the suspect in contact with the corpse of their alleged victim.
 If the corpse bled, it proved the suspect’s guilt.
 Surprisingly, cruentation was legally practised and used as late as the 17th century.

 14) Mental illness in the Middle Ages